 Only two states (California and Oregon) officially lifted their lockdown orders in 2021.
 California lifted its stay-at-home order on June 15, and Oregon followed on June 30.

 States moved closer to lifting all restrictions on gatherings and businesses as vaccines became available.
 In the states where they were yet to reopen fully, authorities set targets for doing so depending on the vaccination rates and other health measures.

 A full reopening came with rules in many places.
 Some states mandated wearing masks for unvaccinated people, and some still insisted that businesses observe social distance measures.
 Many states eased mask mandates for those vaccinated after the Centers for Disease Control and Prevention advised that fully vaccinated people needed not to wear masks in most outdoor and indoor settings.

 All across the nation, most states resumed business as usual, and restrictions have been lifted.
 Nearly the entire nation was opened with few restrictions by the end of 2022.
 We need to keep taking steps to stop the spread of the virus.
 Keep reading to stay safe and protect yourself and others from the pandemic.

 Get your kids, and yourself boosted and vaccinated.
 It’s our best approach to end the pandemic.
 Vaccination is effective, easily accessible, and safe.
 Masks

 Wear your mask to help stop spreading the virus to vulnerable people.
 This includes the unvaccinated, the immunocompromised, and those who are pregnant.

+Get tested for COVID-19 if you might have been exposed.
+It’s confidential and available to everyone in the country.
 Please stay home for the appropriate time if you test positive for COVID-19.
 It would be best to learn how to care for yourself if exposed.